Rashtriya Swayamsevak Sangh: Involvement with riots

 The RSS has been censured for its involvement in communal riots.

 Human Rights Watch, a non-governmental organisation for human rights based in New York, has claimed that the Vishwa Hindu Parishad (World Hindu Council, VHP), the Bajrang Dal, the Rashtriya Swayamsevak Sangh, and the BJP have been party to the Gujarat violence that erupted after the Godhra train burning.
 Local VHP, BJP, and BD leaders have been named in many police reports filed by eyewitnesses.
-RSS and VHP claimed that they made appeals to put an end to the violence and that they asked their supporters and volunteer staff to prevent any activity that might disrupt peace.
+The RSS and VHP claimed that they made appeals to put an end to the violence and that they asked their supporters and volunteer staff to prevent any activity that might disrupt peace.

 Religious violence in Odisha

 Christian groups accuse the RSS alongside its close affiliates, the Vishva Hindu Parishad (VHP), the Bajrang Dal (BD), and the Hindu Jagaran Sammukhya (HJS), of participation in the 2008 religious violence in Odisha.

 Involvement in the Babri Masjid demolition

 According to the 2009 report of the Liberhan Commission, the Sangh Parivar organised the destruction of the Babri Mosque.
 The Commission said: "The blame or the credit for the entire temple construction movement at Ayodhya must necessarily be attributed to Sangh Parivar."
 It also noted that the Sangh Parivar is an "extensive and widespread organic body" that encompasses organisations that address and bring together just about every type of social, professional, and other demographic groupings of individuals.
 The RSS has denied responsibility and questioned the objectivity of the report.
 Former RSS chief K. S. Sudarshan alleged that the mosque had been demolished by government men as opposed to the Karsevak volunteers.
 On the other hand, a government of India white paper dismissed the idea that the demolition was pre-organised.

 The RSS was banned after the 1992 Babri Masjid demolition, when the government of the time considered it a threat to the state.
 The ban was subsequently lifted in 1993 when no evidence of any unlawful activity was found by the tribunal constituted under the Unlawful Activities (Prevention) Act.